Koreatown, Palisades Park

-Koreatown in the borough of Palisades Park (shortened to Pal Park 팔팍), Bergen County, in the U.S. state of New Jersey, is centered around the business district on Broad Avenue, which has been called a "Korean food walk of fame".
+Koreatown in the borough of Palisades Park (shortened to "Pal Park"), Bergen County, in the U.S. state of New Jersey, is centered around the business district on Broad Avenue, which has been called a "Korean food walk of fame".

 Background

 The municipalities with the highest density of ethnic Koreans in the Western Hemisphere and the home of both the highest Korean-American density and percentage are in Bergen County, with the highest density and percentage, as well as uniquely a majority, of any municipality in the United States, at 53.7% of the borough's population in 2022.
 Along with Palisades Park, abutting towns also have high percentages: Leonia (%), Ridgefield (%), Fort Lee (%).
 Chusok Korean Thanksgiving harvest festival has become an annual tradition in Bergen County, attended by several tens of thousands.
 In the 1990s, a continuous stream of Korean immigrants moved into Palisades Park and purchased most businesses; It became one of the largest and fastest growing ethnic Korean enclaves outside of Korea (and has been called Koreatown on the Hudson, the Korean Village, and Little Korea).
 Broad Avenue is the biggest and densest Korean commercial district in Bergen County, the heart of the Korean American community, and growth of the community has been accelerated by zoning laws which allow duplex homes on land previously containing a single home.